retsohuang/iOS-Development/README.md

 ### Extension
 * [onepassword-app-extension](https://github.com/AgileBits/onepassword-app-extension) - 1Password Extension for iOS Apps

+### Location
+* [MMPReactiveCoreLocation](https://github.com/mpurbo/MMPReactiveCoreLocation) - A reactive CoreLocation wrapper for use with ReactiveCocoa.

 ### Networking
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking.git) - A delightful iOS and OS X networking framework.

 ### Passbook
 * [passbook](https://github.com/frozon/passbook) - Passbook gem let's you create pkpass for passbook iOS 6.

+### ReactiveCocoa
+* [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) - A framework for composing and transforming streams of values.
+* [AFNetworking-RACExtensions](https://github.com/CodaFi/AFNetworking-RACExtensions.git) - A delightful extension to the AFNetworking classes for iOS and Mac OS X.

 ### UI
 * [HexColors](https://github.com/mRs-/HexColors.git) - Easy HEX-Color and RGB-Color Handling for UIColor and NSColor as a drop in category.
 Former MLUIColorAdditions.